preethiranabothu/problem-solving-iiith/README.txt

          $ make clean all
 	 $ make theme=blue-icon

-* Now, open ui/build/index.html in the browser to test the template.
+* Now, open ui/build/index.html in the browser to test the